tonghuikang/blog/_posts/2026-05-31-autoresearch-hackathon.md

 - Submission pipeline

 I made some preparations before the hackathon
 - I made some "modified games".
 "Modified games" have the same engine logic as the games published by the ARC Foundation, but with slight modifications.
-For example, for the "original game" [ar25](https://arcprize.org/tasks/ar25), the shapes of the games will be different.
+For example, for the "original game" [ar25](https://arcprize.org/tasks/ar25), the shapes of the objects was made different.
 - I generated the ideal gameplay traces on the modified games.

 #### Autoresearch objective